 Other updates consist of setting forth a clear process for when and what type of review is to occur for a development activity proposed near or in critical area, what information or special report the proponent is to provide, what procedural steps the proponent and staff are to follow in each situation, what the criteria are for staff to reach a decision, what the applicant needs to do to proceed with their development, adopt critical area map into regulations, imminent and non-imminent hazard trees, how to regulate isolated wetlands, require a permit, and make other changes that will improve the implementation of the regulations to protect both critical areas and property owner’s rights.

-What is a negative or positive impact
+What is a negative or positive impact to a critical area?

 A positive impact would be one that improves the condition or function of a critical area.
 For example, removing noxious weeds and replanting with native vegetation, stabilizing hillsides, removing debris from streams and wetlands, restoring degraded critical areas, and creating habitat for fish and wildlife.